openframeworks/ofBook/15_c++11/chapter.md

-C++11 chapter
+the following needs heavy rewrites for readability (flow of text)...

 # Blah blah
 C++ is a pretty old language, it's been around since XXX, and perhaps because of that (but certainly for many other reasons), it is often seen as archaic, obtuse, or perhaps just plain rubbish by today's standards.
 Contrary to that, many people believe that it is still offers the best balance of performance and clarity on the coding high street, and (in part thanks to the success of Unix and its mates) has an incredibly strong ecosystem of 3rd party libraries, device support and general acceptance, even up to the point where current shader languages and CUDA use C++ as their language of choice.

 Some more modern languages (such as JavaScript and C#) make programs which run in a very different way to C/C++.
 They have a 'virtual machine', which is a very different type of computer than the one which crunches electronic signals on a circuit board.
 The virtual machine receives and processes program instructions like a real machine, but allows for all sorts of ideas which don't directly translate to silicon electronics, such as dynamic typing and reflection.
 The virtual machine abstracts the constraints of the processor away from the thinking of the programmer.